TandaHQ/regent/README.md

 # Continue the conversation
 agent = WeatherAgent.new("You are a helpful weather assistant.
 It is #{Date.today}.", model: "gpt-4o")
-answer1 = agent.continue(stored_messages, "Is that colder than usual?")
+answer1 = agent.run("Is that colder than usual?", messages: stored_messages)
 # => "Actually, it's warmer than usual!
 The current temperature in London is 72°F and sunny,
 #     while historically it's usually 68°F and overcast on June 20th.
 So it's 4 degrees
 #     warmer and sunnier than typical."

 # Continue the same conversation without passing messages again
-answer2 = agent.continue("Thanks.
+answer2 = agent.run("Thanks.
 What's the weather in New York?
 How does it compare to London?")
 # => "The current weather in New York is 80°F and overcast.
 Comparing the two cities:
 #
 #     - **Temperature**: New York is warmer at 80°F compared to London's 72°F (8 degrees warmer)